How to Trade with Heikin Ashi Chart Pattern?

 You will also see some candles with shadows on both side of them that reflects there is some confusion going on or an average price movement is currently visible in the market.

 • If you are familiar with the candlestick chart pattern, you know that there are various types of candlesticks available in it but in Heikin, Ashi there are two types of candlesticks are there.
-These are Doji and Spinning Top candle.
+These are Doji and Spinning Top Candle.

 Doji or Spinning Top candle comes with a reverse trend in the Heikin Ashi pattern.